Tutorial: Configure SAML-based single sign-on for an application with Azure Active Directory

 Contact the application vendor to get the correct information for the following settings:

-Configuration setting SP-Initiated idP-Initiated Description Sign-on URL Required Don't specify When a user opens this URL, the service provider redirects to Azure AD to authenticate and sign on the user.
-Azure AD uses the URL to start the application from Office 365 or the Azure AD Access Panel.
-When blank, Azure AD relies on the identity provider to initiate single sign-on when a user launches the application.
-Identifier (Entity ID) Required for some apps Required for some apps Uniquely identifies the application for which single sign-on is being configured.
+Configuration setting SP-Initiated idP-Initiated Description Identifier (Entity ID) Required for some apps Required for some apps Uniquely identifies the application for which single sign-on is being configured.
 Azure AD sends the identifier to the application as the Audience parameter of the SAML token.
 The application is expected to validate it.
 This value also appears as the Entity ID in any SAML metadata provided by the application.
 Reply URL Optional Required Specifies where the application expects to receive the SAML token.
 The reply URL is also referred to as the Assertion Consumer Service (ACS) URL.
+Sign-on URL Required Don't specify When a user opens this URL, the service provider redirects to Azure AD to authenticate and sign on the user.
+Azure AD uses the URL to start the application from Office 365 or the Azure AD Access Panel.
+When blank, Azure AD relies on the identity provider to start single sign-on when a user launches the application.
 Relay State Optional Optional Specifies to the application where to redirect the user after authentication is completed.
-Typically the value is a valid URL for the application, however some applications use this field differently.
+Typically the value is a valid URL for the application.
+However, some applications use this field differently.
 For more information, ask the application vendor.
+Logout URL Optional Optional Used to send the SAML Logout responses back to the application.

-At the top of the blade, click Save.
+At the top of the page, select Save.

-User attributes allow you to control what information Azure AD sends to the application in the SAML token each time a user signs on.
-For example, Azure AD could send the name, email, and employee ID of the user to the application.
+You can control what information Azure AD sends to the application in the SAML token when a user signs in.
+You control this information by configuring user attributes.
+For example, you can configure Azure AD to send the user's name, email, and employee ID to the application when a user signs in.

 These attributes may be required or optional to make single sign-on work properly.
 For more information, see the application-specific tutorial, or ask the application vendor.

-Click Save.
-You see the new attribute in the table.
+Select Save.
+The new claim appears in the table.

 Azure AD uses a certificate to sign the SAML tokens that it sends to the application.